jklsnt/taproot3/src/corners/huxley/KBxCoursePreferenceScratch.md

 - CHEM230 - Experimental Bioorganic Chemistry
 - CS280 - Computer Vision

-I would also be happy with:
+I would also be happy with (ordered):
  - MATH520 - Multivariable Calculus
  - PHYS210 - Physics Research
  - PHYS360 - Advanced Mechanics
  - MATH570 - Differential Equations

-And if necessary, I could also do:
+And if necessary, I could also do (ordered):
+ - ECON210 - Environmental Economics
  - ECON320 - Financial Econometrics
  - MATH540 - Applied Statistics and Probability
  - ECON120 - Business Dynamics and Operations Research
+ - ECON101 - Intro to Microeconomics
  - PHYS220 - Optics, Imaging, and Astrophysics

- - ECON210 - Environmental Economics
- - ECON101 - Intro to Microeconomics
+Thanks so much!